 Buffy-tufted-ear marmosets are diurnal (active in daylight hours) and arboreal, spending most of their lives in trees.
 Their small size and distinct coloration make them difficult to detect and observe, so their behavior is little-studied.

 Some details about their behavior and lifestyle can be gleaned from other species in the Callithrix genus.
 For instance, common marmosets remain within their home range while traversing the forest canopy based upon availability of plant exudates.
 Thus, it is likely that buffy-tufted-ear marmosets’ home ranges are also based on food availability.

 Common marmosets wake thirty minutes after sunrise and feed intensively for an hour; the rest of the day is spent feeding, socializing, and resting.
 Then, an hour before sunset, they return to their sleeping sites and sleep together as a group, which affords greater protection against predators (strength in numbers).
 Buffy-tufted-eared marmoset behavior is likely similar.

-The buffy-tufted-ear marmoset belongs to the class of New World monkeys, also called Platyrrhines.
-Fossil evidence indicates that monkeys first appeared in the New World approximately 30 million years ago during the Oligocene Epoch.
+The buffy-tufted-ear marmoset belongs to the class of Latin American monkeys, also called Platyrrhines.
+Fossil evidence indicates that monkeys first appeared in the Americas approximately 30 million years ago during the Oligocene Epoch.